creativescala/creative-scala/src/pages/setup/terminal.md

 ### OS X

 Open the terminal.
-(Click the magnifying icon on the top righthand side of the toolbar.
+(Click the magnifying glass icon on the top righthand side of the toolbar.
 Type in "terminal".)

 Install Java.
 Type into the terminal